 A waste of time in hybrid marketing is utilizing a channel that’s underused (or not used at all) by your target audience, especially when it has no direct correlation to the corporate/brand identity.

-For a better understanding of marketing and its components as well as different approaches, read my article on 8 Different Approaches to Marketing (Practical Breakdown).
+For a better understanding of marketing and its components as well as different approaches, check out my digital marketing guide.